user-blank1/Pet-project/expense-tracker/part-1/README.md

   - Routes for retrieving expenses are implemented:
     - `GET /api/expenses` Fetches and returns all expenses with optional query parameters:
       - Pagination: `limit` and `offset`.
-      - Filtering: `fromDat`e and `toDate` based on the date field.
+      - Filtering: `fromDate` and `toDate` based on the date field.
     - `GET /api/expenses/:id` Fetches a specific expense by its ID.
   - Data is validated to ensure correctness before processing requests.
-  - Responses include appropriate HTTP status codes and messages.
+  - Responses include appropriate HTTP status codes and data.
   - Modular structure follows the established pattern.

   **Technology-related requirements:**